-Most cosmetics companies sell products claiming to lift and firm the skin, even when it's creepy.
-The claims sound convincing (like "face-lift in a bottle"), but almost without exception they aren't genuine.
-It's not that some firming creams don't have value for skin; it's just that most firming and lifting creams are poorly formulated, and the promises stretch the truth of what's possible from any skin-care product.
+Most cosmetics companies sell products claiming to lift and firm the skin, even when it's crepe-textured.
+The claims sound convincing (like "facelift in a bottle"), but almost without exception they aren't genuine.
+It's not that some firming creams don't have value for skin; it's just that most firming and lifting creams are poorly formulated, and the promises stretch the truth of what's possible from any skincare product.

-Here's what's certain: There are no firming or tightening products whose results are even remotely similar to what you get from medical procedures such as dermal fillers, lasers, or cosmetic surgery.
+Here's what's certain: even the best firming face cream or skin tightening cream will not give you results that are even remotely similar to what you get from medical procedures such as dermal fillers, lasers, or cosmetic surgery.
 Knowing the truth about firming creams matters because wasting money on products that don't work is never pretty!